ianstormtaylor/superstruct/docs/reference.md

 }
 ```

-Object structs will validate that each of the properties in an object match a specific type.
+`object` structs will validate that each of the properties in an object match a specific type.
 The properties's schemas can be any valid value for a struct—string, array, object or function.

 ### `optional`